I am a devoted servant of God and celebrate with all in this Beloved Community our committment to practicing inclusivity -- All are welcome here"

 Charles Rosenblad is a licensed Religious Science Practitioner through the United Centers for Spiritual Living under New Thought Center for Spiritual Living.
 He was born in San Francisco, CA. and received degree in Political Science from Portland State University.
 On his ecumenical spiritual journey, Charles has experienced god in all faith traditions.
 Daily spiritual practice includes Meditation, Prayer (spiritual mind treatment), extensive reading of spiritual masters, participation in spiritual retreats.
 Service has been a life long passion, working with youth, hospital visitations, 10 years of prayer ministry work, founding member of Prison ministry program support for ministers in delivering curriculum.
 Charles is inspired by and available to stand with clients in knowing the truth.
 Available for fee-based practitioner sessions as you explore your spiritual inquiries to realize the presence within.
 Namaste.

-Christine and her daughters have been active members of New Thought Center for Spiritual Living for several years.
-After four years of intense study, she has recently become a Licensed Practitioner.
-Christine was the Children's Ministry Director for a year and a half.
-She has also worked closely with the Ministry team to develop the current Operations Systems at the current location in Lake Oswego.
+Christine and her daughters are active members of the NTCSL Community.
+As a Licensed Practitioner and the Operations Manager of the Center, Christine holds a unique position in the community.
+Christine has a private spiritual counseling practice and is available to meet with congregants as requested.
 She has been a student of New Thought principles since 1999, following a series of life changing events, when she had the blessed opportunity to attend a New Thought retreat.
 Christine has a degree in psychology, is a published author and has worked in social services, specifically in childcare and mentoring for the last 20 years.
-Christine shares "It is my honor and joy to work closely with Volunteers, Staff and the Ministry Team to ensure smooth Operations at the Center.
-I am also excited to be part of a vision in which the Community will play a greater role in the growth and development of all aspects of our Center."
+Christine shares "It is my honor and joy to work closely with Volunteers, Staff, Ministry and Congregants to ensure smooth and meaningful Operations at the Center.
+Christine enjoys managing and working through consciousness, allowing God's highest vision to be made manifest at the Center.

 Dave Knowles, MA, RScP is a licensed Religious Science Practitioner through the United Centers for Spiritual Living under New Thought Center for Spiritual Living.
 Dave has extensive background working with people of all backgrounds first as a Naval Officer and then as a Senior Manager in major High Tech companies for two decades.
 Dave has valuable relevant experience with other cultures as a result of extensive travel in Asia and Europe and as a member of Commonway Institute he is deeply and firmly committed to inclusivity.
 After returning to school to earn a Masters Degree in Counseling from Lewis & Clark College in Portland, Oregon, Dave has been working with men with addictions in a residential setting at a local Portland agency.
 Dave completed his practitioner training in 2007 and has been serving as a practitioner with New Thought Center for Spiritual Living until 2008 when he was licensed by UCSL.
 Dave is a founding member of New Thought Center for Spiritual Living and a founding member of the NTCSL Choir.
 Dave can be found leading meditations between services on Sundays and is available most Sundays for individual prayer before and after services.
 Dave co-facilitates relationship workshops and sacred space cleansing ceremonies with his life partner and serves as a small group facilitator in Religious Science classes.
 Dave is also available by appointment for fee-based practitioner sessions for those who want to go deeper in their spiritual journey.